xan105/Mini-Launcher/README.md

   - Large Address Aware patching
   - Setting environment variables and arguments with expanding variables
   - Setting compatibility flags or Wine/Proton prefix options
+  - Set process priority and affinity (pin to specific cores)

 🐧 This software has an emphasis on being compatible with Linux/Proton.